lightning/bolts/09-features.md

 There is no _even_ bit for `initial_routing_sync`, as there would be little
 point: a local node can't determine if a remote node complies, and it must interpret the flag, as defined in the initial spec.

+The `option_wumborama` is used to let everyone know this node is willing to use `option_i_wumbo_you_wumbo` with anyone.
+Since it's broadcast in the `node_announcement` message other nodes can use it to identify peers willing to accept large channel even before exchanging the `init` message with them.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png "License CC-BY")
 <br>